-- 7.1 In this representation letter we have confirmed that we do support the access rights sought in this application and they are as Network Rail expected in the Proposed ECML December 2025 Timetable.
-In addition, we have also provided an explanation to ORR of what the Proposed ECML December 2025 Timetable is an amalgamation of in terms of Advanced Timetable Work and confirmed that our position is based on these assessments. - 7.2 Network Rail has also highlighted in this letter a number of points we raised in our original representation letter.
-These are points of clarification and amendments required to the proposed Supplemental Agreement submitted with this application, that Network Rail believes have still not been fully addressed or that ORR need to take into consideration when making a direction on the application. - 7.3 The Proposed ECML December 2025 Timetable is the output of all the hard collaborative work the industry has undertaken since the ECML ESG was formed in 2019.
+- 7.1 We are only able to support part of this application. - 7.2 In this representation letter we have confirmed that we do support the northbound access rights sought in this application and they are as Network Rail expected in the Proposed ECML December 2025 Timetable.
+Network Rail does not support the southbound access rights sought in this application as they are not included in the Proposed ECML December 2025 timetable and would increase performance risk and capacity trade-offs.
+We have also provided an explanation to ORR of what the Proposed ECML December 2025 Timetable is an amalgamation of in terms of Advanced Timetable Work. - 7.3 Network Rail has also highlighted in this letter a number of points we raised in our original representation letter.
+These are of points of clarification and amendments required to the proposed SA submitted with this application, that Network Rail believes have still not been fully addressed or that ORR need to take into consideration when making a direction on the application. - 7.4 The Proposed ECML December 2025 Timetable is the output of all the collaboration the industry has undertaken since the ECML ESG was formed in 2019.
 Our position on this application is an output of that work.